semgrep/semgrep-docs/docs/kb/rules/changing-rule-severity-and-other-metadata.md

 ## Forking a rule

 To fork a rule, you must first open the rule definition in the Semgrep Editor.
-There are various ways to end up in the Editor, but one way would be via the Semgrep Registry.
+There are various ways to navigate to the Editor; the Semgrep Registry is one of them.

 Let's say you want to fork the rule `c.lang.security.insecure-use-gets-fn.insecure-use-gets-fn`.